OMAHA, Neb. (AP) -- Warren Buffett's Berkshire Hathaway is adding The Roanoke (Va.) Times to its growing group of small and medium-sized newspapers.

 Financial terms were not disclosed.
 Berkshire says The Roanoke Times has daily circulation of 76,000 and Sunday circulation of 90,000.

-Buffett did not immediately respond to a message Thursday, but earlier this month he told shareholders that Berkshire should earn decent returns of about 10 percent on the newspapers because it is buying them at such cheap prices.
+Buffett did not immediately respond to a message Thursday.
+Earlier this month, he told shareholders that Berkshire should earn decent returns of about 10 percent on the newspapers because it is buying them at such cheap prices.

 But he said newspaper earnings will keep declining, and the newspapers won't make much difference to Berkshire's overall profits because they are relatively small part of the conglomerate.

-Outsell Inc. media analyst Ken Doctor said Buffett is clearly making a long-term bet on these newspapers, but it's not entirely clear how Berkshire plans to deal with continued declines in print advertising.
+Buffett is clearly making a long-term bet on these newspapers, but it's not entirely clear how Berkshire plans to deal with continued declines in print advertising, said Outsell Inc. media analyst Ken Doctor.

 "They're not announcing many plans," Doctor said.
 "The question is what sort of turnaround strategy they're going to use."

-Most of Berkshire's newspapers are overseen by executives at the Omaha World-Herald as part of BH Media Group, but the Buffalo News, which Berkshire has owned for decades, operates separately.
+Most of Berkshire's newspapers are overseen by executives at the Omaha World-Herald as part of BH Media Group, but The Buffalo (N.Y.)
+News, which Berkshire has owned for decades, operates separately.

 "We are pleased that The Times will be joining a company such as BH Media that is committed to the future of newspapers," said Michael Abernathy, president of Landmark's publishing division.